MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	Multiple R-squared: 0.6813, Adjusted R-squared: 0.6699
 	F-statistic: 59.86 on 1 and 28 DF,  p-value: 1.988e-08

-We can also try to visualize the model using plot:
+We can also try to visualize the model using `plot`:

 	plot(attitudeLM1)

 The default plot for a fitted linear model is a set of four plots; by default they are shown one at a time, and you are prompted before each new plot is displayed.
-To view them all at once, use the *par* function with the *mfrow* parameter to specify a 2 x 2 layout:
+To view them all at once, use the `par` function with the *mfrow* parameter to specify a 2 x 2 layout:

 	par(mfrow=c(2,2))
 	plot(attitudeLM1)